parteek2813/Genie-Ai/README.md

-# SaaS AI Companion - Genie.AI built techs like Next.js 13, React, Tailwind, Prisma, Stripe
+# SaaS AI Companion - Genie.AI built with Next.js 13, React, Tailwind, Prisma, Stripe

 This is a repository for an AI Platform - Genie.AI with Next.js 13, React, Tailwind, Prisma, Stripe